 The Denton Police Department is seeking the public’s help in naming a new mascot for its Twitter page.

-The popular blue bird that everyone has come to recognize the social media page Twitter with is now really dressed in blue.
+Yes, the popular blue bird that everyone has come to associate with the social media page Twitter is now really dressed in blue.

 Denton police are known for using the department’s social media pages for their “most wanted” arrests and helping organize this year’s global “tweet-a-thon,” with more than 100 law enforcement agencies participating across the globe.

-Grelle said the department began posting photos of people with outstanding warrants two years ago, which has led to 31 arrests.
+Grelle said the department began posting photos of people with outstanding warrants two years ago, and the effort has netted 31 arrests thus far.

-In light of leading the way in social media, Grelle was just announced this week as a finalist for the Connected Cop leadership award.
+In recognition of his efforts to help his department gain an edge in social media, Grelle was recently announced as a finalist for the Connected Cop leadership award.